mariamhergnyan/AdvStat_Project/README.md

-# AdvStat_Project
+# Analysis of COVID-19 Vaccine Efficacy Using Bayesian Methods

+## Overview

-This projects aims to analyze the efficacy of different vaccines and perform a bayesian analysis of the data.
+This project analyzes the efficacy of various COVID-19 vaccines through Bayesian statistical methods.
+The analysis aims to provide insights into vaccine performance using real-world data.

+## Repository Structure

+AdvStat_Project/
+├── data/                     # Contains datasets used for analysis ├── Final.ipynb               # Jupyter Notebook with the complete analysis ├── covid19w.pdf              # Report detailing the findings
+├── project description.pdf   # Outline of the project's objectives and methodology └── README.md                 # Project overview and instructions